HabanaAI/Model-References/README.md

 # Habana Deep Learning Examples for Training and Inference

 ## Introduction
-This repository provides State-of-the-Art Deep Learning examples that are easy to train and deploy, achieving the best reproducible accuracy and performance with Habana(R) Gaudi and Goya Accelerators
+This repository provides State-of-the-Art Deep Learning examples that are easy to train and deploy, achieving the best reproducible accuracy and performance with Habana(R) Gaudi(R) and Goya(TM) Accelerators

 ## Habana Cloud Container Registry
 These examples, along with our Habana deep learning software stack, are provided in a monthly updated Docker container on the Container registry (https://developer.habana.ai/catalog).
 These containers include: